FlipperPA/django-ssh-deployer/README.md

 # Django Publisher

-This package provides Django management commands to publish your site over SSH via Paramiko.
+This package provides Django management commands to publish your site to various instances (develop, stage, production) over SSH via Paramiko.

 # Installation and Setup